geo-martino/aiorequestful/docs/guides/request.rst

 .. literalinclude:: scripts/request/cache.py
    :language: Python
-   :start-after: # PART 1
+   :start-after: # INSTANTIATION
+   :end-before: # END

 However, this example will not cache anything as we have not set up repositories for the endpoints we require.
-See :ref:`guide-cache` for more info on setting up cache repositories.
+See :ref:`cache-guide` for more info on setting up cache repositories.

 .. note::
    We cannot dynamically assign a cache to an instance of :py:class:`.RequestHandler`.
    Hence, we always need to supply the :py:class:`.ResponseCache` when instantiating the :py:class:`.RequestHandler`.

 .. seealso::
-   For more info on setting a successful cache and other supported cache backends, see :ref:`guide-cache`.
+   For more info on setting a successful cache and other supported cache backends, see :ref:`cache-guide`.

 .. _request-status: